tezizzm/DotNetCoreWorkshopAdvanced/Exercises/Exercise #1 Database Connectors.md

       - https://github.com/cloudfoundry/dotnet-core-buildpack#v2.3.11
       instances: 1
       memory: 256M
+      path: .\publish
       env:
         ASPNETCORE_ENVIRONMENT: development
     ```

-17. Run the cf push command to build, stage and run your application on PCF.
+18. Run the cf push command to build, stage and run your application on PCF.
 Ensure you are in the same directory as your manifest file and type `cf push`.

-18. Once the `cf push` command has completed navigate to the given application url at which point you will see a 401 Not Found Status.
+19. Once the `cf push` command has completed navigate to the given application url at which point you will see a 401 Not Found Status.
 This is expected since we haven't configured a default route and will be updated in the next lab.
 If you navigate to the `api/products` path you should see a json array of products that are pulled from the backend store.